Irvine 11 controversy

 The Irvine 11 controversy was a legal saga that followed a protest staged by members of the University of California, Irvine, Muslim Student Union to disrupt and prevent a speech by Israel's ambassador Michael Oren at University of California, Irvine (UCI) in 2010.
-The students, and the students' union involved, the Muslim Student Union, were first disciplined by UCI for having disrupted the ambassador's address and were later also prosecuted and convicted of misdemeanor charges.
+The students, and the students' union involved, the Muslim Student Union (MSU), were first disciplined by UCI for having disrupted the ambassador's address and were later also prosecuted and convicted of misdemeanor charges.
 The controversy led to a debate on whether the students' protest was First Amendment-protected free speech and whether filing criminal charges against them was fair after UCI had already disciplined them.
 Critics argued that the students were victims of selective prosecution and that they were targeted by Orange County District Attorney Tony Rackauckas because they were Muslims and supported the Palestinians.

 Planning

 Destruction in Gaza was an impetus for the protest according to Osama Shabaik.

 Months after the 2008-2009 Gaza war, UCI student Osama Shabaik visited Gaza to deliver medical aid.
 What Shabaik saw compelled him to "speak out" against Israel's destruction of Gaza.
 Shabaik and a group of peers consequently decided to stage a protest during an upcoming speech by Oren, to be held on February 8, 2010, at UCI.
 They were eleven students in total; three from UC Riverside and eight from UCI.

 In interviews with Jonathan Alexander and Susan C. Jarratt, the MSU students described the process they went through as they discussed how to best protest Oren's visit.
 They found a video on YouTube showing audience members standing and interrupting former Israeli Prime Minister Ehud Olmert's speech at the University of Chicago some thirty times.
 They decided to imitate that tactic but without engaging in dialogue which they felt would be meaningless; as audience members they would be limited to asking Oren questions that he would easily divert.
 The intent was for the protest to be rude - one student put it: "You have to be rude sometimes, especially if you're dealing with systems of injustice."